What you'll discover in Düsseldorf's Christmas MarketsElegant delight in Germany

 The custom of cartwheeling dates back to 1288 when children spun to celebrate the success at the battle of Worringen.

-Now this ale is a unique to Düsseldorf and is brewed by 5 different microbreweries around the Altstadt.
+Altbier is a hoppy ale and is quite unique to Düsseldorf; it is only brewed by 5 different microbreweries around the Altstadt.

-You must try and give it ago, a couple of the brauhaus that we can recommend and that serve it direct form the barrel are Brauerei zum Schlüssel, which serves Schlüssel Alt.
+You must give it a taster; a couple of the brauhaus that we can recommend and that serve Altbier directly from the barrel is Brauerei zum Schlüssel, which serves Schlüssel Alt.

 Düsseldorf is quite well known as a fashion city and has some very select stores.
-So be careful that these boutiques don’t distract you from the markets.
+So be careful that these tempting boutiques don’t keep you away from the Christmas markets.

-Also, there is a wonderful Lindt chocolate shop here and the hot chocolate is amazing.
-You can indulge yourself in a steaming mug of dark, milk or white hot chocolate.
+Also, there is a wonderful Lindt chocolate shop in Düsseldorf and the hot chocolate is amazing.
+You can indulge in a steaming mug of dark, milk or white hot chocolate.

-If you wish to fly, it only takes about 1 hour 15 minutes from London.
+If you wish to fly, it only takes about 1 hour and 15 minutes from London.